Loading your recommendations…

 You won't want to miss the iconic red arched bridge in the Asiatic Arboretum.
 Photo: Discover Durham

-Stroll through the Woodland Garden to the Charlotte Brody Discovery Garden, where you can learn about organic vegetable and fruit gardening as well as water management through rain gardens.
+If you make your way back toward the entrance from the Asiatic Arboretum, stroll along the northeastern edge of the gardens, through the Woodland Garden bursting with magnolia trees and peonies to the Charlotte Brody Discovery Garden, where you can learn about organic vegetable and fruit gardening as well as water management through rain gardens.
 Children will enjoy sitting on tree stumps in the story circle and watching the chickens.
 Check the garden’s events page to see programs and resources for adults, children and families.

 The entrance to the Doris Duke Center at Duke Gardens is closed until Spring 2026.
 Photo: Discover Durham

-Walking along the path from the Doris Duke Gardens will eventually take you to the Historic Gardens The pathway leads down to the Rose Garden, which features heirloom roses, ornamental grasses, palms, perennials and succulents.
+From the Doris Duke Gardens, you can walk back through the Cherry Allée or back along the lower path to the Rose Garden, which features heirloom roses, ornamental grasses, palms, perennials and succulents.
 In the center of the garden, you can't miss the iconic Roney Fountain, a stunning garden centerpiece over a century old that was recently painted an exquisite deep green.

 Continue walking southwest down the perennial allée to see the famous Terrace Gardens and relax under a more than 80-year-old pergola.
 The Terrace Gardens’ beds are filled each season with combinations of bulbs, annuals, perennials, ornamental grasses, potted plants and scree gardens.
 In the summer, the fish pool is filled with hardy and tropical water lilies, and the koi fish are always popular with visitors.
 Bring lunch and picnic in one of the wide-open green spaces in the Historic Gardens.